MAIN SALMON RIVER

 - Beginner, Intermediate

 - Between $1500 and $2000, Under $1500

 In the heart of the Frank Church River of No Return Wilderness flows the Main Salmon River.
 Class III rapids promise a fun and exhilarating ride in the capable hands of our seasoned guides.
 Relax in the oar boat, grab a paddle in the paddleboat, or captain your own inflatable kayak – you choose just how much excitement you want.

 The Main Salmon is a rare outdoor adventure that pairs a perfect beach vacation with the solitude of a vast wilderness.
 The July waters warm for great swimming and lounging on the beach.
 Or grab your hiking boots to explore historic homesteads and the rocky canyon ridge tops.
 There is also rappelling for those looking for a challenge.
 While our veteran guides have the unique opportunity to navigate many different rivers throughout the summer, the Main Salmon is the one they hold near and dear.
-Our small group size (15 person max.) means your trip will be customized to your interests.
 Ask us about charter trips!